Singapore River Promenade; Raffles Bar

 Ah, tradition.
 Tradition!

 What drink did I have?
 If you can’t guess, you’re not following along.
+Remember, tradition!
 I’m in Singapore.
 At the Raffles Long Bar.
 The bar where they invented the Singapore Sling.
 I’d never had a Singapore Sling before.
 Now, I’ve had one called “The Original Singapore Sling.”

-And I had no idea what was in a Singapore Sling until today.
+I had no idea what was in a Singapore Sling until today.
 Now I do.
-“Widges London Dry Gin, Bénédictine, Luxardo Cherry Sangue Morlacco, Ferrand Dry Curaçao Raffles Signature Grenadine, Pineapple Juice Fresh Lime Juice, and Spice Plantation Bitters.”
+“Widges London Dry Gin, Bénédictine, Luxardo Cherry Sangue Morlacco, Ferrand Dry Curaçao Raffles Signature Grenadine, Pineapple Juice, Fresh Lime Juice, and Spice Plantation Bitters.”
 (I took a photograph of that in the menu at Raffles Long Bar.)

 It was very tasty and went down well.